Login to Complete _an Application_ or to Access Judging Panel

 ENTRANT

-- Entrant must be an AIA Member (from any chapter) in good standing as of June 1, 2022.
+- Entrant must be an AIA Member (from any chapter).

-- Entrant must be either a key member of the design team or a principal of the submitting Firm.
+- Entrant must be either a key participant on the design team or a primary Principal* of the submitting Firm responsible for the project.

 LOCATION